-Zelenskyy to visit UK for first time since Russia’s invasion
+Zelenskyy tells UK ‘freedom will win,’ pushes for warplanes

 The U.K. is one of the biggest military backers of Ukraine and has sent the country more than 2 billion pounds ($2.5 billion) in weapons and equipment.

-The visit comes as Sunak announced that Britain will train Ukrainian pilots on “NATO-standard fighter jets.”
-Ukraine has urged its allies to send jets, though the U.K. says it’s not practical to provide the Ukrainian military with British warplanes.

 More than 10,000 Ukrainian troops have also been trained at bases in the U.K., some on the Challenger 2 tanks that Britain is sending.
+Britain says it will train 20,000 more in 2023.

 “I am proud that today we will expand that training from soldiers to marines and fighter jet pilots, ensuring Ukraine has a military able to defend its interests well into the future,” Sunak said.
-“It also underlines our commitment to not just provide military equipment for the short term, but a long-term pledge to stand shoulder-to-shoulder with Ukraine for years to come.”

-Zelenskyy addressed the U.K. Parliament remotely in March, two weeks after the start of the invasion.
-He echoed World War II leader Winston Churchill’s famous “never surrender” speech, vowing that Ukrainians “will fight till the end at sea, in the air.
-We will continue fighting for our land, whatever the cost.”

-Before Sunak took office, Zelenskyy had formed a bond with Boris Johnson, who was one of Ukraine’s most vocal backers while he was U.K. prime minister.
-Sunak took office in October and has pledged to maintain the U.K.’s support.
+Coinciding with the visit, the U.K. government announced a new round of sanctions against six entities that Britain said supplied equipment to the Russian military.

+CST, a manufacturer of Russian drones and parts for helicopters used against Ukraine, were among those sanctioned.
+Others targeted included five individuals linked to Russian President Vladimir Putin’s luxury residences, including Boris Titov and Aerostart owner Viktor Myachin.

 In Brussels, there were increasing expectations that the Ukrainian leader might also make his first visit to European Union institutions since the war began.